-But the most recent research paper by professors from five universities in the US found another reason why women lean towards being green - saving the planet is simply a bit girly.
+But the most recent research paper by professors from five universities in the US found another reason why more women than men lean towards being green - saving the planet is simply 'a bit girly'.

 Gender and sustainability

 The paper entitled ‘Is Eco-Friendly Unmanly?
-The Green-Feminine Stereotype and Its Effect on Sustainable Consumption’ and published in the Journal of Consumer Research, set out to explain this gender gap and found a psychological link between eco-friendliness and perceptions of femininity.
+The Green-Feminine Stereotype and Its Effect on Sustainable Consumption’ and published in the Journal of Consumer Research, set out to explain this gender gap.
+It found a psychological link between eco-friendliness and perceptions of femininity.